Xemicolon/snbank/README.md

 <br/>
 <br/>

-If staff selects logout above, the user session that was created earlier will be deleted and staff will be returned back to thIS option:
+## If staff selects logout
+The user session that was created earlier will be deleted and staff will be returned back to thIS option:
 #### 1 - Staff Login
 #### 2 - Close App